Definition between Sensor Resolution, Sensitivity, and Accuracy

 **Definition:** Sensor sensitivity measures how much the sensor’s output changes (△y) compared to the input change (△x).
 This is done when conditions are stable.
 It shows how changes in input lead to changes in output.

-In simple terms, sensitivity is the slope of the output-input curve.
-If a sensor’s output and input are linear, its sensitivity stays the same.
-If they are not linear, sensitivity changes as the input changes.
-When the input and output have the same units, sensitivity can be seen as amplification.
-Increasing sensitivity can improve measurement accuracy.
-However, it often lowers the sensor’s measurement range and stability.
+In simple terms, sensitivity shows how steep the output-input curve is.
+If a sensor’s output and input are straight, its sensitivity stays the same.
+If they are not straight, sensitivity changes when the input changes.

 Sensor Resolution

-**Definition:** Resolution refers to the sensor’s ability to detect the smallest change.
-If an input value changes slowly from a non-zero point, the sensor might not detect this change.
-This is true as long as the value does not exceed a certain threshold.
-This means the change is below the resolution limit.
-The sensor only responds when a change goes above this threshold.
+This is true as long as the value stays below a certain limit.
+This means the change is small.
+The sensor only reacts when a change goes above this limit.

 Sensor Accuracy

-**Definition:** Accuracy shows how closely a sensor’s measured value matches the true value of what is being measured.
-It is the largest difference between measured values and the actual value.
-This difference is usually plus or minus three standard deviations.
-It applies within a specific range.
+Definition: Accuracy shows how close a sensor’s measurement is to the true value.
+It is the biggest difference between the measured and real values, usually within plus or minus three standard deviations, and applies over a certain range.

-Measurement accuracy includes error margins from sensor circuits and calibration.
-National standards for temperature sensors have two grades: Class A and Class B.
+Measurement accuracy includes errors from the sensor’s circuits and its calibration.
+For temperature sensors, there are two grades defined by national standards: Class A and Class B.

-Resolution is different from accuracy.
-It relates to how well we can detect small changes, not just overall errors.
-Often, higher resolution or accuracy means we have to give up some other features, like sensitivity.
+Resolution is not the same as accuracy.
+It shows how well we can see small changes, not just big mistakes.
+Usually, higher resolution or accuracy means we might lose some other features, like sensitivity.

 Conclusion

-If you are looking for advanced solutions for environmental monitoring or sensor applications, contact **Coda Sensors**.
-They offer cutting-edge technologies designed for your needs.
+If you need advanced solutions for environmental monitoring or sensor applications, reach out to **Coda Sensors**.
+They provide modern technologies made for your needs.

 In meteorological monitoring, CODA, with strong expertise and extensive experience, has developed various monitoring solutions for customers.